talkkonnect/talkkonnect/README.md

 You can use an external microphone with push buttons (up/down) for Channel navigation for a mobile transceiver like experience.
 Currently talKKonnect works with 4×20 Hitachi [HD44780](https://www.sparkfun.com/datasheets/LCD/HD44780.pdf) LCD screen in parallel mode.
 Other screens like 0.96" and 1.3" [OLED](https://learn.adafruit.com/adafruit-oled-displays-for-raspberry-pi) with I2C interface is also currently supported.
+Currently SPI interfaced screens are not yet supported.

-Low cost audio amplifiers like [PAM8403](https://www.instructables.com/id/PAM8403-6W-STEREO-AMPLIFIER-TUTORIAL/) or similar “D” class amplifiers, are recommended for talKKonnect builds.
+Low cost Class-D audio amplifiers like [PAM8403](https://www.instructables.com/id/PAM8403-6W-STEREO-AMPLIFIER-TUTORIAL/) or similar “D” class amplifiers, are recommended for talKKonnect builds.

 A good shileded cable for microphone is recommended to keep the noise picked up to a minimum.
 I am currently experimenting with mems microphones for better audio.

+Instead of the onboard sound card or USB Sound Card, you can also use a ReSpeaker compatiable HAT and achieve great audio quality results in a compact form factor.

-#### You can connect up to 4 LED indicators that can be build on the front panel to show the following statuses ####
+#### You can connect up to 4 LED indicators that can be build on the front panel of your build to show the following statuses ####
 * Connected to a server and is currently online
 * There are other participants logged into the same channel
 * Currently in transmitting mode